Updated: March 3, 2025

 Buying property in Portugal can be tricky.
 A bilingual real estate agent in Porto, Portugal, can provide you with advice and property listings and help you navigate the Portuguese market so that you can find the perfect selection of homes for sale that fit your requirements.

 In Portugal, real estate agents work on behalf of the seller and get a higher commission for a higher sale, while a buyer’s agent works on behalf of the buyer.
-While real estate agents should have your best interests at heart, working with a buyer’s agent can be a good idea due to this conflict of interest.
+While real estate agents should have your best interests at heart, working with a buyer’s agent can be a good idea to ensure your needs are fully met.
 They will help you locate the best properties at the best price.

 The most credible real estate license is the AMI license issued by IMPIC, allowing real estate agents with a license to conduct business in Portugal real estate.